tscobarr/Simple-chat-app/README.md

    ```bash
    git clone https://github.com/tscobarr/Simple-chat-app
    ```
+2. You will have to use the files of [Kyber-Toy-Implementation](https://github.com/tscobarr/Kyber-Toy-Implementation)

-2. Navigate to the project directory:
+3. Navigate to the project directory:
    ```bash
    cd secure-chat-application
    ```

-3. Start the server:
+4. Start the server:
    ```bash
    python server.py
    ```

-4. Start a client in a separate terminal or machine:
+5. Start a client in a separate terminal or machine:
    ```bash
    python client.py
    ```

-5. Enter a nickname when prompted and start chatting securely!
+6. Enter a nickname when prompted and start chatting securely!

 ### Encryption Details
 - **AES Encryption**: